 - Co-editor (with Abigail Byman), Intellectual Property in Academe: A Legal Compendium, National Association of College and University Attorneys (2001).

-- Discussion Leader (with Guilherme Costa, Vice President and General Counsel at Ithaca College), Discrimination Issues in a Unionized Environment, National Association of College and University Attorneys Annual Conference (2019).
+- Discussion Leader, Discrimination Issues in a Unionized Environment, National Association of College and University Attorneys Annual Conference (2019).

 - Speaker, The Times They Are A-Changin’: Surviving Transition, National Association of College and University of Attorneys Annual Conference (2014).

 - Speaker, Fundamentals of Real Estate Transactions: Due Diligence and Practice Pointers, National Association of College and University Attorneys Annual Conference (2010).